venkataravuri/nexthink-assignment/README.md

 ### 🚩 Architecture Goals for To-Be Solution

-The overaching goals of re-architected solution are,
+The overarching goals of re-architected solution are,

-- **Multi-Tenant Model**: A true multi-tenant system with shared infrastrucutre across tenants with strong ```Tenant Isolation``` guardrails to deal with noisy neighbours while keeping data isolated.
+- **Multi-Tenant Model**: A true multi-tenant system with shared infrastructure across tenants with strong ```Tenant Isolation``` guardrails to deal with noisy neighbours while keeping data isolated.
-- **Scalablity & Elasticity**: Solution components should be horizontally scalable and leverage ```elasticity``` provided by underlying cloud platform.
-Should withstand bursty workloads during peak usage hours.
+- **Scalability & Elasticity**: Solution components should be horizontally scalable and leverage ```elasticity``` provided by underlying cloud platform.
+Should withstand burst workloads during peak usage hours.
 - **Event-driven Interactions**: Solution components should be loosely-coupled for ```resiliency``` and independently rollout features with increased frequencies.
 Also should enable parallel development with multiple teams.
-- **Resilient**: Solution component should be resilient to network glitches, hardware failure with 'no single-point failue' and be ```crash-tolerant``` with recoverability & f```ault-tolerant```.
+- **Resilient**: Solution component should be resilient to network glitches, hardware failure with 'no single-point failure' and be ```crash-tolerant``` with recoverability & ```fault-tolerant```.
 - **Cloud Agnostic** - Leverage mix of cloud agnostic & could-specific services.
 - **Security, Governance and compliance**: Adhere to global data localization privacy laws.